Industries & Manufacturing

 TIP TIG Nuclear - Fossil Power - Refinery & Waste Management

 _______________________________________________________________________________________ For at least seven decades, the manual weld processes of choice in all power plants has been DC TIG, SMAW and the Gas Shielded Flux Cored process.
-When automated welds were required, the Hot or Cold Wire process was considered.
-The power industry like most other high tech industries can be notorious in their resistance to weld change.
-It's notable that the working span of the average weld engineer is 30 years and I hope that someone will be aware in 2020, that more than a decade has passed since TIP TIG was introduced in N. America.
-While most engineers in this important industry may not be aware of TIP TIG, surely someone in the engineering departments would want to be aware of a weld process that is easier to use than TIG, will provide superior open root and fill pass quality on any pipe joints, vessels or plate welds and one welder using this process will provide in one hour, the same weld production as three to four TIG welders _____________________________________________________________________________________ FOR THE FIRST TIME IN ARC WELD HISTORY: Any metallurgist or weld engineer should be aware that this process is the only arc weld process that produces both the highest arc weld energy with the lowest welded part heat input for the best possible weld quality and mechanical and corrosion properties with any metals.
-Every engineer and managers when possible should hopefully want to promote the KIS method for all position welds and TIP TIG reduces all position welder skills.
-TIP TIG, one weld process for any manual and automated welds.
+When automated PIPE welds were required, the GTA Hot or Cold Wire process was considered.
+The power industry like other high tech industries can be notorious in their resistance to weld change.
+It's notable that the working span of the average weld engineer is 30 years and I hope that someone will be aware in 2022, that 13 years have passed since I introduced TIP TIG to N. America and Australia.
+While most engineers in this important industry are still not aware of TIP TIG, surely someone in the engineering departments, would want to be aware of a weld process that is easier to use than TIG, will provide superior open root and fill pass quality on any pipe joints, vessels or plate welds.
+And one welder using this process will provide in one hour, the same weld production as three TIG welders _____________________________________________________________________________________ SURELY SOMEONE HAS AN INTEREST IN ATTAINING THE BEST MECHANICAL OR METALLURGICAL PROPERTIES: Any metallurgist or engineer should be aware that TIP TIG is "the only arc weld process that produces both the highest arc weld energy with the lowest welded part heat input".
+This enables the best possible weld quality and mechanical and corrosion properties with any metals.
+SURELY MANAGERS WANT TO KEEP IT SIMPLE.
+Every engineer and manager when possible should hopefully want to promote the KIS method for their all position pipe, plate and vessel welds.
+TIP TIG reduces all position welder skills.
+TIP TIG, one weld process for manual and automated welds.
 TIP TIG one weld process from root to cap.
-TIP TIG one power source, one wire, one gas, one weld procedure and a process that will never require more than two common weld settings for most welds found in a Nuclear plant.
+TIP TIG one power source, one wire, one gas, one weld procedure.
+TIP TIG will never require more than two common weld settings for most of the welds found in a Nuclear plant.
 And most important this is the only weld process capable of eliminating all position weld rework requirements that is associated with ASME.
 NAVSE.
 API and AWS code quality welds.

 TIP TIG Oil & Nat Gas

 _____________________________________________________________________________________ Pipes, valves, vessels, pumps, tanks and structural applications, manual or automated all position welds, or cladding made on a wide variety of alloys, steels and high strength steels.
 Welds and part metallurgy are always common concerns.
-However in this "why change the way we have always done it" industry in which the management and engineering focus is typically placed on revealing weld defects, rather than on the more logical cost effective engineering approach, of ensuring those responsible for the welds, have first the best possible weld process, and second, the weld process controls - best weld practice expertise to prevent weld defects. _____________________________________________________________________________________ With the high cost of many code quality welded parts, and the necessary costly weld rework, lets also not forget, as shown left, that one weld failure can lead to extensive risks to human life and dollars liability sometimes measured in the billions.
-So why after TIP TIG has been around for a decade, would any relevant manager or engineer in this industry select inferior arc weld processes such as TIG - Pulsed MIG - SMAW or flux cored, for their code weld applications?
+However in this is a classic "why change the way we have always done it industry" in which the sad management and engineering focus is typically placed on revealing weld defects, rather than on the more logical cost effective engineering approach, of ensuring those responsible for the welds, have the weld process controls - best weld practice expertise to prevent weld defects. _____________________________________________________________________________________ With the high cost of many code quality welded parts, and the necessary costly weld rework, lets also not forget, as shown left, that a single weld failure can lead to extensive risks to human life and dollars liability sometimes measured in the billions.
+So why after TIP TIG has been around for a decade, would any relevant manager or engineer in this industry select inferior arc weld processes such as GTA - Pulsed MIG - SMAW or Gas Shielded Flux Cored for their code weld applications?

 TIP TIG Food & Beverage